AluBhorta/UCSPy-Engine/README.md

 python main.py solver --save-sch=True <algo>
 ```

-The final schedule will be encoded in `csv` format, and saved in `data/schedules/`.
+The final schedule will be saved in `data/schedules/` as `csv`.
+That's because if you're reading this, you probably love `csv`. ;)

-To save logs generated while running, as well as the final schedule use:
+To save the logs generated while running, as well as the final schedule use:

 ```sh
 python main.py solver --save_logs=True <algo>